 Omni-Device consumers are the new standard.
 There is no way to ignore the reality that shoppers use multiple apps and often, numerous outlets.
 If you are unwilling to accommodate this experience of liquid shopping, you risk losing shoppers to the brands that can.

 Omnichannel retail and ecommerce are gaining in popularity.
-Here are some omnichannel retail and ecommerce trends to look out for in 2020.
+Here are some omnichannel retail and ecommerce trends to look out for.

 Present Cross-Channel Personalization

 Omnichannel personalization is the process of tailoring an interaction or contact through one medium based on the knowledge that an organization has gathered through different sources regarding an entity.

 Omnichannel personalization is channel-agnostic as opposed to the same-channel personalization (such as web personalization or mobile app personalization) in which a company tailors an individual's experience in the channel based on the information it has collected in that same channel.
 It is about using data to create a tailor-made experience irrespective of where those data were collected.

 Customers are always seeking attention at any stage on their buyer journey, no matter where they are.
 More than just identifying your customer on a social media channel like Instagram and serving relevant content based on the posts they have previously interacted with.
 In an omnichannel approach, customer recognition takes place no matter where and served content, depending on the number of their interactions on specific platforms.

 Each step of omnichannel optimization can differ based on priorities, finances, and integration phases.
 Here are some trends on how retailers handle their approach:

 Phase 2: Targeted content, offers, and contextual segments